Mines safety bulletin no. 191 | 20 November 2022 | Version 2

 The following resources provide readily available information, assessment tools and processes for the assessment of heat exposure and heat related illnesses:

 - A Guide to Managing Heat Stress: Developed for Use in the Australian Environment - Australian Institute of Occupational Hygienists (AIOH).

 - Managing the Risks of Working in Heat Factsheet - Safe Work Australia.

-- Hazards of Working in Heat and Air Pollution - Safe Work Australia.
+- Working in Heat - Safe Work Australia

 The approaches taken when selecting controls for implementation include modifying the environment to suit the work, modifying the work to suit the environment or a combination of both.
 The following controls should be considered:

 - reduce radiant heat sources using insulation, spot cooling or shielding

 - locate potable water and ice machines within easy access for workers to hydrate regularly